 BAD HABITS.
 Due to boredom, we had a client's horse that developed a bad habit of rubbing its teeth or chewing on stable railings/doors and chipped its incisor (front) teeth.
 It was well over a year since its teeth were filed (3/4 years?).
 This caused its teeth to grow irregularly, which would have impacted its molar (back) teeth growth and ability to chew efficiently.
 The following series of pictures, demonstrates how the overgrown teeth were cosmetically and functionally transformed after 3 visits over 2 years using mechanized float equipment.

 The following video explains MECHANIZED TEETH FLOAT/FILING

 SO WHY SEDATE YOUR HORSE?
 Mechanized instruments whirling around at high speeds can cause trauma to a horse.
 Due to its sheer size, a horse in pain can harm anyone handling it unless it is restrained physically or by medication.
-Veterinarians are able to administer sedatives that will ensure the efficiency of any procedures involving the mouth.
+Veterinarians are able to administer sedatives that will ensure any procedures involving the mouth are executed efficiently.
 Sedation combined with a mouth speculum and light source can enable the equine dentist or veterinarian to:

 1. Examine the whole mouth for abnormal tooth growth/wear, cheek ulcers, etc.

 2. Determine what work needs to be done

 4. Promote horse comfort and manage their anxiety (especially young horses)